lukechn99/github-quickstart/4211/01_the_internet.md

 The first time you send data through a circuit, it takes time alpha between each router/switch.
 After the first pass to and back, which is the *circuit setup time*, subsequent transmissions are much faster.
 For packet switching, packets have propagation delay, however, because multiple packets are sending simultaneously they can overlap.
 Once they reach the next switch/router, they will wait for all packets to catch up (buffer) and then begin sending to the next router.
 Each send also has a packet delay of alpha which is the *distance / propagation speed*

+End-to-end delay for circuit switching:
+delay = n * (dproc + d/s) + l/r

+Packet Switching:
+delay = n * (dproc + dqueue + (l/r) + (d/s))

+where n is the number of routers
+dproc is the processing delay
+dqueue is the queuing delay
+l is the packet length
+r is the link bandwidth
+d is length of physical link
+s is the propagation speed

 ### Frequency and Time Division Multiplexing
 Divide a single channel into pieces.
-**FDM**: requency division multiplexing lets all four channels send simultaneously
+**FDM**: requency division multiplexing lets all four channels send simultaneously.
+FDM transcievers that are using that 100mbps link split into 4 channels only needs to transmit at 25mbps because that's their channel size.
 **TDM**: time division, we split up the time share of who is sending, but each sender can use the full link for their time frame
 For example, for a 100mbps link, a TDM transciever would need to operate at 100mbps in order to full take advantage of the link.
-FDM transcievers that are using that 100mbps link split into 4 channels only needs to transmit at 25mbps because that's their channel size.
 **CDM**: Code division multiplexing

 ![multiplexing](https://github.com/lukechn99/github-quickstart/blob/master/4211/res/multiplex.PNG)